James Corbet Burcher is a specialist planning and environmental law barrister.

 Neighbourhood Plan Examinations

-James is one of the leading junior barristers working in the field of neighbourhood planning.
+James is one of the leading barristers operating in the field of neighbourhood planning.

-In the last four years, he has advised on a total of more than 60 neighbourhood plans at all stages of development.
+In the last five years, he has advised on a total of more than 60 neighbourhood plans at all stages of development.

-The majority of his work in this field is for housebuilders and development promoters, whom he assists with detailed written representations covering the "basic conditions”, site assessment, strategic environmental assessment and procedure.
+The majority of his work in this field is for housebuilders and land promoters.
+He assists them and their consultants with detailed written representations covering the “basic conditions”, site assessment, strategic environmental assessment and procedure, as well as related public law and local government issues.
+He has however also advised local planning authorities on procedure on several occasions.

-Work for community groups includes acting for Milton Keynes Town Council in the major called-in inquiry concerning a town centre retail development in 2016.
+In 2016, he represented Milton Keynes Town Council in the major called-in inquiry concerning a town centre retail development, which raised a number of issues concering Localism.

 Assets of Community Value